shivam178/contact-list/README.md

 Contacts list for registered users.

 The backend is in ExpressJS with mongoose implementaion and frontend in NextJs with React. <br />
 Currently in progress to move all the backend to NextJs.
+The database is in MongoDB.

 # Basic Curl request for get Contacts
 ```